We know a lot of our visitors are interested in exploring our parks, and maybe taking a piece of it home with them.

 Protecting ecological integrity

-Foraging can be a wonderful thing if it is done responsibly and with permission from the land manager.
+Foraging can be a wonderful thing if it is done responsibly and legally.
 The priority for Ontario Parks is to ensure that our parks’ native species and ecosystems are protected, which is why foraging is not permitted.

 Healthy ecosystems sustain healthy people and a healthy economy.
 Our work to maintain and improve the ecological integrity of our parks supports Ontario’s biodiversity, clean air, productive soils, nutritious foods, and fresh water.